-The Bank maintained an actively managed capital base to cover risks inherent in the business.
+The Bank maintains an actively managed capital base to cover risks inherent in the business.
 The adequacy of the Bank's capital is monitored using, among other measures, the rules and ratios established by The Central Bank.
-During the past year, as a result of the significant loan loss provisions recognised during the last quarter of the current fiscal and its subsequent effects on retained earnings and the Bank's equity, the Bank was non-compliant with certain of its externally imposed capital ratio requirements.
+As at June 30, 2015 and 2014, as a result of the significant loan loss provisions recognised during the fiscal years and its subsequent effects on retained earnings and the Bank's equity, the Bank was non-compliant with certain of its externally imposed capital ratio requirements.